GLIMS-RGI/rgi_user_guide/docs/welcome.md

 Summary statistics 📋
 ^^^

-Basic statistics of RGI7 and RGI6.
+Basic statistics of RGI 7.0 and RGI 6.0.
 :::

 ::::